algernon/keyboardio-worklog/worklog.md

 # 2018-05-23

 * Installed OSX on a Mac Mini, to test issues with the `BootKeyboard` fallback.
 I could easily reproduce the problem.
+* Set up a compiling & debugging environment on the Mac Mini, git, Emacs, Arduino & the rest.

 # 2018-05-22